Laura Bush: First Lady of the United States (2001–2009)

-Education and children
+Education and children and the National Book Festival

 Early into the administration, Bush made it known that she would focus much of her attention on education.
 This included recruiting highly qualified teachers to ensure that young children would be taught well.
 She also focused on early child development.

 In 2001, to promote reading and education, she partnered with the Library of Congress to launch the annual National Book Festival.
+More than 60 organizations that promote reading, literacy, and libraries—including the National Basketball Association participated.
+Bush served as Honorary Chair from 2001 to 2008.

 In January 2002, Bush testified before the Senate Committee on Education, asking for higher teachers' salaries and better training for Head Start programs.
 She is also credited with creating a national initiative called "Ready to Read, Ready to Learn", which promotes reading at a young age.
 To promote American patriotic heritage in schools, she helped launch the National Anthem Project.
 In 2006, Bush and media executives worked together to provide a $500,000 grant for school libraries along the Gulf Coast which had been devastated by Hurricanes Katrina and Rita.

 Immediately following the September 11, 2001 attacks, Bush spoke regarding America's children:

-[W]e need to reassure our children that they are safe in their homes and schools.
-We need to reassure them that many people love them and care for them, and that while there are some bad people in the world, there are many more good people.
+"We need to reassure our children that they are safe in their homes and schools.
+We need to reassure them that many people love them and care for them, and that while there are some bad people in the world, there are many more good people."